-A few kilometres hiking on a moderate or difficult trail while lugging around a DSLR camera can be a pain in the neck… especially if your camera has a heavy lens and the strap is fraying.
-Increasingly I debate whether to use the phone camera or DSLR for hiking trips, trying to figure out which will be the most useful while also keeping me comfortable.
+A few kilometres hiking on a moderate or difficult trail while lugging around a DSLR camera can be a pain in the neck.
+Especially if your camera has a heavy lens and the strap is fraying.
+Increasingly I debate whether to use the phone camera or DSLR for hiking trips.

 While many times I forgo the ease of a iPhone camera on our hiking excursions because I want to capture the best shots for this blog, I sometimes want the freedom of not carrying around something heavy.